karrick/goutfs/README.md

 example.

 Characters are stored and transmitted using some encoding.
-In unicode those encodings are called code points.
+In unicode parlance those encodings are called code points.
 Because of how combining characters work in unicode, some characters could have multiple code point representations.
-For instance, the lower case letter e with an accent grave could be encoded as a single unicode code point, or alternatively encoded by two code points: the first one being the lower case latin letter e, the second as what is known as a combining code point, in this case the combining code point for accent grave.
-Both of these representations result in the same character being displayed, but have two byte encodings.
+For instance, the lower case letter e with an accent grave could be encoded as a single unicode code point, or alternatively, encoded by two code points.
+Namely, the first codepoint would be the lower case latin letter e, the second as what is known as a combining code point.
+In this case the combining code point would be the accent grave combining code point.
+Both of these representations result in the same character being displayed, but each would have a different sequence of bytes to encode the character.
 There are libraries to normalize these encodings to one of various canonical standards.
 However, I am not certain character normalization needs to be addressed in this library.

 ### Code Point, a.k.a.
 Go rune

 A code point is called a rune in Go parlance.
-A Go rune is stored as an int32 value.
+A Go rune is stored as an `int32` value.
 Remember a rune is not necessarily a single character.
 Some characters have multiple unicode encodings, each of which could be single or multiple code points.